coneypo/acrn-hypervisor/doc/tutorials/Q-A.rst

     default 0x0f000000 if PLATFORM_UEFI

 Q16.
-There is no code about setting °∞tty ldisc°± in the dm ioc code part, how does the cbc data send to the ioc ?
+There is no code about setting ‚Äútty ldisc‚Äù in the dm ioc code part, how does the cbc data send to the ioc ?

 .. code-block:: none

-   dm send the cbc header°Øs uart packet, UOS kernel uses the cbc ldisc to analysis data. when systemd bootup cbc_attch, will set SOS cbc ldisc, and other SOS process  reveice/send cbc service data via directly open cbc char device.
+   dm send the cbc header‚Äôs uart packet, UOS kernel uses the cbc ldisc to analysis data. when systemd bootup cbc_attch, will set SOS cbc ldisc, and other SOS process  reveice/send cbc service data via directly open cbc char device.

 Q17.
 Intel processor access the peripherals devices through IN/OUT instruction?